revelrylabs/text_chunker_ex/README.md

 ## License

-Chunker is released under the MIT License.
+TextChunker is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.